 The Icinga Web 2 Cube

 The Cube is a tiny but useful Icinga Web 2 module.
-It currently shows host statistics (total count, health) grouped by various custom variables in multiple dimensions.
+It currently shows host and service statistics (total count, health) grouped by various custom variables in multiple dimensions.

 It will be your new best friend in case you are running a large environment and want to get a quick answers to questions like:

 - Which project uses how many servers per environment at which location/site?

 - How many of those are used in production?

 - Which project has only development and test boxes?